rcos/rcos-handbook/docs/project_management/new_projects.md

 - [ ] Determine the maximum number of team members you feel like you can handle

 Project teams have a soft limit of 12 people and a hard limit of 16.
 Any teams having more than 12 people need explicit approval from the coordinators and/or faculty advisors.
-Any teams wishing for more than 16 participants MUST divide themselves into subteams that will act as independent teams such under a multilayer management system.
+Any teams wishing for more than 16 participants MUST divide themselves into subteams that will act as independent teams under a multilayer management system.
 See below:

 ![large team multilayer diagram](https://github.com/rcos/rcos-handbook/blob/add-team-size-limit/docs/project_management/large_team_multilayer_diagram.png?raw=true)